mariamkaraki/google-API-books-example/README.md

 # Google-API-Books-Example
-##This project was generated using [Nx](https://nx.dev).
+This project was generated using [Nx](https://nx.dev).
 ### About The Application
-This application is used to show results from the Google books API
+Create an app to search and display the results from the Google books API
 ### Functionality
 - Search for Books using Google Books API.
 - Get the response from the API and display a list of books.